MarioLegenda/lucy/README.md

     });
 ```

-`applyToSubElementsOfIfTheyExists` is also available if you don't know if the element will
+`applyToSubElementsOfIfTheyExists` is also available if you don't know if the elements will
 actually exist.
+In that case, this method will call the callback only on the elements that do
+exist and skip the rest.

+#### 4. API reference

 ## 5. Setting up tests